Nsikaktopdown/EventApp/README.md

 This includes:
 * ```Remote Datasource:```: Handles communications with the remote API(REST or GRAPHQL).
 In this project, it makes ann HTTP call using Retrofit Interface
 * ```Cache Datasource``` : Handles communication with the local storage which is used to cache the events data locally
 * ```EventPagedDatasource``` : This class manages the actual loading of data for your list from the remote datasource.
-Since we have one key per page of Event API data extends ```PageKeyedDataSource``` from the paging library.
+Since we have one key per page of Event API data, we extend ```PageKeyedDataSource``` from the paging library.
 Finally, the ```EventPagedDataSource``` will be created by its factory, ```AppPageDataSourceFactory``` which inherits of ```DataSource.Factory```

 ## Conclusion